awslabs/aws-deployment-framework/docs/samples-guide.md

 ```

 Once we add and push this we will have our new `sample-ecs-cluster` pipeline.
 We can adjust our parameter files *(add tags etc)* if required and push our `sample-ecs-cluster` content to the repository in the `banking-source` account we made earlier.

+*Note:* Adding tags to the parameters files will propagate the tags to the resources with the stacks automatically.

 After the pipeline has completed we have an ECS Cluster in our `testing` account and our `production` account ready to have applications deployed onto it.